 Travis Allen was spending three weeks in 2009 driving around Israel visiting historic sites when he suddenly noticed Shiloh on the map and asked his driver if they could go to the site of the archaeological dig.
-What Allen, a financial advisor from California who’s making his first run for public office, remembers vividly is what was not there.
-People.
+What Allen, a financial adviser from California who’s making his first...

 An archaeological dig in Jerusalem has turned up a 3,700-year-old wall that is the largest and oldest of its kind found in the region, experts say.

 Standing 8 meters (26 feet) high, the wall of huge cut stones is a marvel to archaeologists.